- BUILDING MAINTENANCE

 - FREQUENTLY ASKED QUESTIONS

 A. The Performing Arts and Humanities Building Phase I opened in August of 2012.
-New plazas and beautiful landscaped lawns occupy the area that was once a parking lot.
+New plazas and landscaped lawns and planters occupy the area that was once a parking lot.
 Phase II exends the new landscaping to Hilltop Circle.

 B. A new pedestrian bridge was completed, linking the Commons Drive Parking Garage with Joseph Beuys Sculpture Park and the under-road link to the UMBC Stadium.
 The project stabilized the stream bank and plunge pool, and improved water quality to the Herring Run.